CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 - Data contracts contain client data and should never be redeployed
 - Logic contracts contains the DApp logic which might change as we introduce new instructions or as we correct defects

-**_These remarks allow us to come to the following conclusion:_** No data contract should ever import the implementation of a logic contract.
+**These remarks allow us to come to the following conclusion:** _No data contract should ever import the implementation of a logic contract.
 Indeed, importing a contract means copying its implementation inside the contract that imports it.
-If a logic contract implementation changes, it will need to be redeployed: its ABI will change ... but the calling contract will still be using an old version of its code and will not be aware of new functions or changes in existing functions
+If a logic contract implementation changes, it will need to be redeployed: its ABI will change ... but the calling contract will still be using an old version of its code and will not be aware of new functions or changes in existing functions._

 As an example, the `Interpreter`, which is a data contract, does import the `CommonStructs`, `Instructions` and `Deals`contracts which implementations will remain unchanged during the lifetime of the DApp BUT only saves a reference to the `InstructionsProvider` contract which is a logic contract that may change in the future: